 Video games are still often seen as a frivolous pastime and the domain of kids.
 But did you realise they can and are being used for serious applications by businesses all over the world?
 Helping them not only accomplish a multitude of goals, but accomplish them more effectively.
 So the big question is, are you using games in your business and if not, why not?

-They can be used to make training fun, help you engage with customers and clients (past, present and future), increase productivity and more.
+Games can be used to make training fun, help you engage with customers and clients (past, present and future), increase productivity and more.
 With options of deploying online, on mobile devices, via PC hardware and more.
-I’ve written this article to highlight and give you a flavour of the top 5 ways you can be using games.
+I've written this article to highlight and give you a flavour of the top 5 ways your business can start using games.

 1) Marketing, Advertising & PR

 Getting natural links and social shares is more important than ever to any company looking to get more exposure online.
-When most think about a premium piece of content to help their SEO and PR, they think video.
-But what most don’t realise is there’s a much more engaging alternative available for a comparable production cost.
+When most businesses think about a premium piece of content to help their SEO and PR, they think video.
+But what many don't realise is there's a much more engaging alternative available to businesses for a comparable production cost.

-Despite the fact they’ve been around for at least a decade and their use is growing, branded games used for marketing are still only being used by a minute percentage of companies.
-Unlike video, they’re interactive, so the viewer directly participates.
-They also offer an incentive to go back for repeat plays (beat that high score, complete that level, etc.), so overcome most of video’s drawbacks.
+Despite the fact they've been around for at least a decade and their use is growing, branded games used for marketing are still only being used by a minute percentage of companies.
+Unlike video, they're interactive, so the viewer directly participates.
+They also offer an incentive to go back for repeat plays (beat that high score, complete that level, etc.), so overcome most of the drawbacks of corporate videos.

 2) Business Promotions

-When most people think promotions, seasonal or otherwise, they think traditional physical promotional items and corporate gifts.
+When most people think business promotions, seasonal or otherwise, they think traditional physical promotional items and corporate gifts.
 Printed T-shirts, pens, mugs, corporate greetings cards and the like.
-Although they serve their purpose, are these really helping you stand out in a crowded marketplace?
+Although they serve their purpose, are these really helping your business stand out in a crowded marketplace?

-When sent out to customers and clients past, present and (hopefully) future, an interactive promotional game can really help you stand out and add the wow factor to your business promotions.
+When sent out to customers and clients past, present and (hopefully) future, an interactive promotional game can really help your company stand out and add the wow factor to your business promotions.

 3) Employee Training